-This is the first post in our Pure Chocolate Wisdom series of information and scrumptious recipes, sponsored by Pascha Chocolate – my new favorite chocolatier!
-Pascha Chocolate is made in a top allergen-free facility (dairy-free and even soy-free!), and is certified organic, vegan, fair trade, kosher, and non-GMO verified.
-Pascha Chocolate has just introduced three new chocolate chip products: 55%, 85%, and the one we are currently loving, 100%!
+This is the first post in our Pure Chocolate Wisdom series of information and scrumptious recipes, sponsored by Pascha Chocolate!
+Pascha Chocolate is made in a top allergen-free facility (dairy-free and even soy-free), and is certified organic, vegan, fair trade, kosher, and non-GMO verified.
+And we used some of their chocolate chips to make Healthy Chocolate Truffle Snacks (recipe below!).

 Like a message sent from the confectionary heavens, Dr. Oz proclaimed chocolate to be a good-for-you food.
 For years, cacao has been abuzz in nutrition circles, but when this beloved health hero took sides, we knew the superfood status of chocolate was here to stay.
 But not all chocolate is created equal, and when it comes to nutrition, the darker the better.
 In fact, 100% unsweetened pure chocolate can provide the most when it comes to the following researched benefits:

 Brain Boost – The EU recently approved a health claim linking cocoa to cognition.
 Research has shown that the flavonols (phytonutrient compounds) in pure chocolate seem to exhibit neuroprotective effects.
 Eldery participants in a new study enjoyed their cocoa with a side of memory and processing speed improvement.
 Additional research in the U.K. and Norway found that chocolate could improve alertness and performance on cognitive tests.